There are so many ways you can help make a difference in the lives of patients and families today.

 Jack died 3 years ago.

 A bequest to Brain Tumour Foundation of Canada can be a tangible expression of appreciation for the support provided to you or your loved one.
 A bequest in your Will may be the most feasible way for you to make a significant gift.
 After providing for your loved ones, you may choose to include Brain Tumour Foundation of Canada as a beneficiary of your Will, a life insurance policy, a security or mutual fund, or Registered Retirement Savings Plan (RRSP).
 These are planned gifts that offer you financial benefits, while still allowing you to give generously and leave a legacy that will continue to impact others.

 We would be pleased to speak confidentially with you and your legal and financial adviser to help you create a meaningful and impactful gift.
-Please contact Suzanne today.
+Please contact Eileen today.

 Brain Tumour Foundation of Canada is forever grateful for our legacy funders, and the difference they make in the lives of those affected by brain tumours.

-A portrait of Kelly Northey hangs in the library, a reminder of Brain Tumour Foundation of Canada’s roots and the little girl who inspired it all.
-Following her death, Kelly’s father, Steve Northey co-founded Brain Tumour Foundation of Canada with Rolando and Pam Del Maestro.
+Kelly Northey is the little girl who inspired our organization.
+Following her death at the age of eight (8), Kelly’s father, Steve Northey, co-founded Brain Tumour Foundation of Canada with Rolando and Pam Del Maestro.